RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ## 3 and a Half Inch and 5 and One Quarter Inch Floppy Disks

-3 1/2 inch and 5 1/4 inch floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
-The following describes how to create disk images using KryoFlux.
+3 1/2 inch and 5 1/4 inch floppy disks are imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.

 For guidelines on which directories images should be put in and file naming conventions, see [Destination Folders and File Names](#destination-folders-and-file-names)